JWT Authentication Tutorial

 }

-your subject will be lost.
-Simply new instance of Claims class will overwrite default one created by Jwts.builder().
+, your subject will be overwritten.
+A new instance of Claims

 AjaxAwareAuthenticationFailureHandler

 in case of authentication failures.
-You can design specific error messages based on exception type that have occurred during the authentication process.
+It can be customized to return specific error messages based on the type of exception that occurs during the authentication process.

 @Component